 A majority of the swap contracts have the same maturity dates and amortizations as the related bonds.
 For two of the swap agreements, the underlying bonds have maturity dates that come due before the termination date of the associated swaps.
-This applies to the 2006B and 2000D bonds being hedged by the \$294 million hedge agreement with Barclays and the 2010A bonds being hedged by the \$524 million swap with Citibank NA.
+This applies to the 2006B and 2000D bonds being hedged by the \$294 million notional hedge agreement with Barclays and the 2010A bonds being hedged by the \$513 million notional swap with Wells Fargo Bank.
 The Commonwealth's stated debt plan is to extend the underlying variable rate bonds to match the terms and amounts of the associated swaps.
 If the Commonwealth is unable to extend the underlying variable rate bonds or identify other variable rate bonds the swaps may hedge, the Commonwealth would be required to make net settlement payments on the swaps without the offsetting effects of changes in variable rate bond settlement payments.